yanyongyu/githubkit/README.md

 Here is some common use cases to help you get started quickly.
 For more detailed usage, please refer to the [Usage](#usage) section.

+> APIs are fully typed.
+Type hints in the following examples are just for reference only.

 ### Use personal access token (PAT) to call GitHub API

 ```python